reactive-python/reactpy/docs/source/creating-interfaces/rendering-data.rst

 .. code-block:: text

-    Key not specified for dynamic child {'tagName': 'li', 'children': ['Do some coding']}
+    Key not specified for child in list {'tagName': 'li', 'children': ...}

 What this is telling you is that we haven't specified a unique ``key`` for each of the items in our todo list.
 In order to silence this warning we need to expand our data